cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/data_source_dna_applications.md

 page_title: "dna_applications Data Source - terraform-provider-dnacenter"
 subcategory: "Application Policy"
 description: |-
-  The application data source allows you to retrieve information about a particular DNACenter application.
+  The application data source allows you to retrieve information about a particular Cisco DNA Center application.
 ---

 # Data Source dna_applications

-The application data source allows you to retrieve information about a particular DNACenter application.
+The application data source allows you to retrieve information about a particular Cisco DNA Center application.

 ## Example Usage